deadcore/react-workshop-number-4/README.md

-# React workshop 3
+# React workshop 4

-In this workshop we focus on adding [Apollo](https://www.apollographql.com/).
+In this workshop we focus on adding [Apollo](https://www.apollographql.com/) cache persitance & reloading.
+As well we add mutaions to handle state change

 Apollo will allow our app to support state managment and survive a hard refresh.